Numbers Don't Lie

 - Buyer’s Journey: Typically, the B2B buyer’s journey is much longer than the B2C buyer’s journey.
 The B2B audience is seeking a consultative sale.
 B2B selling and marketing should focus on providing efficiency and expertise.
 The B2B purchase process tends to be rationally and logically driven.
 For this reason, it’s important to highlight CTAs, contact information, and educational resources.

-However, at the end of the day, no matter which side of the B2B or B2C divide a marketer works on, all marketing is person to person (P2P) despite the external differences.
-In our Ulitmate B2B Marketing guide we more throughly cover the difference between B2B Marketing and B2C.
+However, at the end of the day, no matter which side of the B2B or B2C divide a marketer works on, all marketing is person to person (P2P).
+Despite the external differences you are always selling to a person.
+In our Ulitmate B2B Marketing guide we cover the difference between B2B Marketing and B2C.